Syksy/curatedPCaData/README.md

     ##  assays() - convert ExperimentList to a SimpleList of matrices
     ##  exportClass() - save data to flat files

-For further hands-on examples, please see for example the `analyses`-vignette.
+For further details on the provided datasets and extra parameters for handling data extraction, please consult the `overview`-vignette.